Amazon brings its cashierless tech to Factoria in largest-yet grocery test

 But rather than rely exclusively on cashierless checkout, the Factoria Fresh store has a hybrid model, according to Amazon spokesperson Rachel Hass.
 Customers can choose whether to “just walk out” or to check out with a human cashier.
 The Factoria store is Amazon’s first attempt at such a hybrid model.

-Amazon’s sprawling grocery lineup has undergone changes recently, and expanded during the pandemic.
+Amazon’s sprawling grocery lineup has undergone changes recently and expanded during the pandemic.
 The company said last month it was ditching its Amazon Go Grocery branding for larger grocery stores with cashierless technology.
 Amazon closed one Go Grocery in Redmond and repositioned the other, in Capitol Hill, under the Amazon Fresh brand.

 Amazon has also been introducing its cashierless technology into progressively larger formats, according to recent media reports.
 Bloomberg reported in April that Amazon was installing ceiling cameras at an under-construction Connecticut grocery, and a vacant storefront in Ballard also bears signs of a cashierless Amazon Fresh location to come.